persiyanov/diploma-rl/experiments.md

 ```
 ```

 We finetune baseline with A2C using the following loss: `-llh * alpha + a2c_loss`, where alpha is scalar.
 The greater alpha is chosen, the more conservative model will be.
-All experiments were ran three times (for __500 batches__ with 64 samples each) in order to study stability of different setups (because sometimes llh-loss can blow up). `-` in table means that model blowed up.
+All experiments were ran several times (for __500 batches__ with 64 samples each) in order to study stability of different setups (because sometimes llh-loss can blow up).
+Values for different runs are separated by commas. `-` in table means that model blowed up.

 | A2C finetuned seq2seq | | |
 --- | --- | ---